OjureFred/BlazeMarketplace/readme.md

-# Hera Lending Platform
+# Blaze Marketplace Ecommerce site

-This is a Python Django system for managing lending activities for individuals.
-Customers can log in and register giving their details.
-Management will approve and a confirmation email sent.
+This is a Python Django eCommerce system for trading of products over the internet.
+The system allows users to browse, search and add products to a shopping cart.

-Once registered a customer can now use the USSD menu to interact with the Lending platform and get the following services:
+Users can also register to the system.
+Once registered a customer can now  get the following services:

-1. Activate account
+1. Purchase products
-2. Check account status
+2. Fill out both billing and Delivery addresses
-3. Check loan status
+3. Have access to history of purchases
-4. Check loan balance
+4. View a graphical representation of spend over time
-5. Check salary advance status
+5. Check shopping cart status

 ## Getting Started